rsheeter/rsheeter.github.io/font101/index.md

     1. [TTFont](#ttfont), a Python class to read/write OpenType fonts
     1.  [pyftsubset](#pyftsubset), a tool to subset and optimize OpenType fonts
 1. [OpenType Fonts](#opentype-fonts), the dominant modern font format
+    1. [Glyph IDs and 'cmap'](#glyph-ids-and-the-cmap-table), overview of how Unicode codepoints map to things you can draw
 1. [Drawing Text](#drawing-text), actually putting something on the screen
     1.  [hb-shape](#hb-shape), shape a run of text
     1.  [hb-view](#hb-view), render a run of text using a font